 |East Coast Premiere|

 |Cast: || Kerri Kenny, Carl Li, Stephanie Iscovitz, John Emmett Whitney, Grant Parker|

 |Crew: || Producers: Stephanie Blackwood, Christina H. Choe, Stephanie Iscovitz, Melinda Ziyadat - Screenwriters: Cinder Chou

 Anna encounters the handsome cowboy who appears to have stepped from the screen and onto the streets of Brooklyn.
 She soon discovers he may not be the hero she expected.

-Cinder Chou is a Taiwanese-American writer / director / producer based in New York City.
+Cinder Chou is a writer-director based in New York City.
 In her work, she is interested in exploring the mundane and the surreal, and the intersection of these two worlds.

 The Man In The Western Hat is inspired by the uniquely Brooklyn experience of questioning whether what you are seeing is real or not.
 In the concrete jungle where all types of people live and breathe, the man with the western hat steps from the screen and enters the real world.
 One woman is faced with an indistinguishable reality that will challenge her very merit and self.